 In both this film and Tinker Tailor Soldier Spy (2011), Toby Jones plays a senior British intelligence officer in the Cold War, and most of his screen time is spent seated at a table in a soundproof briefing room.

 This is the second film to feature Til Schweiger and play the song "Cat People" by David Bowie.
 The first was Inglourious Basterds (2009).
 Both films play "Cat People" while a woman looks in the mirror and applies makeup.
 Both films are about fictional military plots circling around actual historical events.

 Although based on a graphic novel, it shares notable similarities to Ed Brubaker's Image Comics series Velvet.
 Both are Cold War spy thrillers centered around veteran female agents wronged by their employer.
 Both works feature the protagonist entangled with an international coalition of American and British intelligence, although Velvet never mentions MI6 or the CIA by name.

 Although set in 1989, the only preexisting song on the soundtrack that was released that year is "Fight the Power" by Public Enemy.
-All other songs were released prior to that year.
+All other songs were released before that year.

-Despite the title and the 80's setting, the song "Atomic" by the band, Blondie, does not appear in the soundtrack.
+Despite the title and the 80's setting, the song "Atomic" by 'Blondie' does not appear in the soundtrack.